 (2) If an applicant to whom subclause (1) applies does not satisfy the criteria for approval as an approved unrestricted manager but does satisfy the criteria for approval as an approved restricted manager, the Director may approve the person as an approved restricted manager.

-[Clause 4 inserted by No. 56 of 2010 s.
+[Clause 4 inserted: No. 56 of 2010 s.
 24.]

 Schedule 1C — Transitional provisions relating to the Liquor Control Amendment Act 2018